katma889/CRW-assembly-pipeline/README.md

 ```
-## Running the script above we got the busco version 5.2.2  on insect data base we got output as;
+## Running the script above we got the busco version 5.2.2  on insect data base we got output as

 ```
 C:94.4%[S:86.2%,D:8.2%],F:3.0%,M:2.6%,n:1367
         1291    Complete BUSCOs (C)